| |

 This Catholic Church, also called Mount Mary, is still an active place of worship.
 An Indian colleague, in a conversation the night before our tour, had suggested that we visit it.
 She told me “I’m a Hindu, but when something is bothering me, I go to Mount Mary to pray.
 That’s how people do things here; they’re not so strict about religions.”

-Mount Mary Church
+Mount Mary Church.

 Visitors are required to remove shoes before entering; a sign warns not to leave them outside because they might “go missing.”
-Inside, the church has a homespun atmosphere: simple paintings on the walls illustrate the Stations of the Cross, and, like the synagogue, the dominant color is blue.
+Inside, the church has a homespun atmosphere: simple paintings on the walls illustrate the Stations of the Cross, and, like in the synagogue, the dominant color is blue.

 Built about 100 years ago, the present church replaced one that burned down.
 However, the older church’s statue of Mary survived the fire.
 For that reason, it is particularly revered, and pilgrims come to pray to the statue.
 It is housed in a separate chapel facing the entrance to Mount Mary church.

-The chapel devoted to Mary across from Mount Mary Church
+The chapel devoted to Mary across from Mount Mary Church.

 Banganga Tank is a large pool of fresh water surrounded by steps.
 Originally built in the 1100s, it is believed to contain water from the Ganges River, despite the fact that it is hundreds of miles away.
 For this reason, it is used for Hindu rituals that would normally take place on the shores of the Ganges: funeral rites in particular.

-Banganga Tank
+Banganga Tank.

 In one corner of the rectangular pool, water flows from a spring.
 When we were there, a man was bathing in the spring water, but otherwise the place was almost deserted.